remohammadi/Nomreh/README.md

 ## Why firefox extension ?

-First, I liked html and javascript.
-I wanted it not to be dependant to a server, and to be easy to install.
+First, I like html and javascript.
+Second, I wanted the app not to be dependant to a server, and to be easy to install.
 So, web browser extension was a suitable choice.

 ## How to build?